Fo-Zi/Portfolio/Matlab/README.md

+# Data structures in C
-# Summary
+## Summary
-### In this folder there are a couples of scripts that i designed, most of them used for engineering analysis and simulation:
+In this folder there are a couples of scripts that i designed, most of them used for engineering analysis and simulation:

 -**ADC Quantization Error Analysis**: Serves more as a pedagogical view of how the Quantization Error Sequence behaves as a result of sampling a periodic signal, and gives the possibility to change some parameters to see how it's affected.